Usual01/Usual01/README.md

 - 👯 I’m looking to collaborate on web and software development projects
 - 🤔 I’m looking for help with landing jobs
 - 💬 Ask me about anything!
 I AM HERE FOR YOU!
-- 📫 How to reach me: VIA my various social media handles.
+- 📫 How to reach me: VIA my various social media handles || mikedami001@gmail.com
 - 😄 Pronouns: ...we..you..me
 - ⚡ Fun fact: ... we go farther together